 Bluedot Festival are proud to have been awarded the Silver level of Attitude is Everything’s Charter of Best Practice, demonstrating our commitment to improving the live music experience for our Deaf and disabled customers.

-Bluedot is a three-day festival set in the beautiful Cheshire countryside.
+Bluedot is a four-day festival set in the beautiful Cheshire countryside.
 We work closely with Attitude is Everything to provide an event site, which is accessible.

 Please note: The accessibility facilities are reserved to festival goers with disabilities so unfortunately broken legs, recent injuries, recent operations, elderly and pregnant women do not qualify.